Site Search

 Complexity of system installation

-Also, when building a production line in a factory, when combining systems, there may be cases where the control system section and the drive section are connected with a long cable.
+For example, security cameras may be installed at a distance from the main system via a long cable, and when building a production line in a factory, there may be cases where the control system and drive unit are connected via a long cable when combining systems.

 Environmental changes and aging deterioration